kumahq/kuma-website/docs/docs/1.1.4/policies/proxy-template.md

 ### Set timeouts

+TODO: CHECK, DON'T WE NOW HAVE A TIMEOUT POLICY?
+ISN'T THIS THAT?
+ALSO RETRY?
 In the future, Kuma will provide native timeouts settings.
 For now, you can patch Envoy resources to set them.

 :::: tabs :options="{ useUrlFragment: false }"